emcrisostomo/latency-simulation/blog-post.md

 # Latency Variance Is Not a Bug

-## It’s the Price of Utilization
+## It's the Price of Utilization

-There is a persistent belief in software engineering that **latency variance is a sign of poor engineering**.

-When latency becomes noisy, when p95 or p99 moves around, the reflex is often:
+If you spend enough time on-call, you've heard the line:

-> “Something is wrong.
-We need to lower utilization.”
+> "Latency is noisy.
+Something is wrong.
+We need to lower utilization.
+Scale up!”

-This belief has quietly pushed many teams to operate production systems at **10–20% CPU utilization**, forever afraid of the queue.
+The intuition is understandable.
+When p95 and p99 wobble, we reach for the knob we can see: CPU.
+Many teams respond by keeping systems at 10–20% utilization, just to stay far away from queues.

-This post argues the opposite:
+This post makes a different claim:

-> **Latency variance is not a defect.
+> **Latency variance is not a defect.**
-> It is a mathematical consequence of utilization.**
+> **It is a mathematical consequence of utilization.**

-And not only is it expected — it is **predictable, quantifiable, and plannable**.
+Not only is it expected, it is predictable, quantifiable, and plannable.

----

 ## Utilization Is Not a Tuning Knob

-There is a *subtle* but important misunderstanding in how we talk about utilization.

-Utilization is not a parameter you tune.
-It is an **accounting identity**.
+Utilization is not something you dial in.
+It is an accounting identity.

 If your system:

-- receives work at rate $\lambda$ (requests per second)
+- Receives work at rate $\lambda$ (requests per second).
-- requires $E[S]$ CPU-seconds per request
+- Requires $E[S]$ CPU-seconds per request.

 then utilization is: